Bhargavikonda15/M1_Project/1_Requirements/README.md

 ## Defining System
 Design and testing operations of Online banking system using unit testing  process .
 ### SWOT analysis
+   *  Strengths
-   *  Strengths    : Innovative, User-friendly.
+         Innovative, User-friendly.
+   *  Weakness
-   *  Weakness     : Failed to login on more attempts, If there’s a power outage, or if servers go down at  that time we unable to make any transactions.
+         Failed to login on more attempts, If there’s a power outage, or if servers go down at  that time we unable to make any transactions.
+   *  Opportunities
-   *  Opportunities: Loan solution for small and medium enterprises.
+         Loan solution for small and medium enterprises.
+   *  Threats
-   *  Threats      : Internet banking involves a lot of legal issue.
+         Internet banking involves a lot of legal issue.
 ### 4’W and 1’H
    *  What  : Online banking system
    *  Where : Commercial banks, Central and national banks.